ndp/cajoler/README.md

 # Cajoler

 Encourage your visitors to do something, without being rude.

+Presents a dialog when called, if certain criteria are met, and remembers the users' response in localStorage, or cookies if localStorage isn't available.

 ## Usage